AMDphreak/Desktop-Assistant-AI/README.md

 # Desktop-assistant-AI
-An AI to help users when they don't know what to do, with emphasis on code help
+An AI to help users when they don't know what to do, with emphasis on coders building programs